d2ski/RepData_PeerAssessment1/PA1_template.md

 ```
 The median total number of steps taken per day is 1.0765 &times; 10<sup>4</sup>.

 ## What is the average daily activity pattern?

-### Make a time series plot of the 5-minute interval and the average number of steps
+*1. Make a time series plot of the 5-minute interval and the average number of steps.*

 ```r